105: The Corpse Vanishes

 Sure, you know what “Gloomy Gus” means, but do you know whence it came?
 Gloomy Gus was a character in the comic strip “Happy Hooligan” by funny page pioneer Frederick Burr Opper.
 It first appeared in print in 1904; contemporary to the strip, USC football coach Elmer Henderson (1889-1965) was nicknamed “Gloomy Gus” because he badmouthed the team’s prospects before every game.
 Oddly enough, he holds USC’s best career percentage: 45-7-0.

 An imitation of Bela Lugosi (1882-1956), born Béla Ferenc Dezső Blaskó.
 The Hungarian actor is best known for playing Count Dracula, first in a Broadway play and then in the 1931 classic film.
-Lugosi was typecast in horror roles for many years and toward the end of his life found a friend and employer in schlock director Ed Wood.
+Lugosi was typecast in horror roles for many years, partly due to his accent, and toward the end of his life found a friend and employer in schlock director Ed Wood.

 Wow, Life Savers.
 Thanks.